-As an engine of positive dynamic change and the #1 ranked undergraduate business program, Wharton advances the world’s economic and social well-being.
-Graduates join a global network of 92,000 alumni in 140 countries.
+A top ranked undergraduate business program, Wharton advances the world’s economic and social well-being.
+Graduates join a global network of 93,000 alumni in 140 countries.
 Approximately two-thirds of graduates are able to advance their careers without returning to school to complete an MBA.

-Penn opens its doors to the world’s best minds by:
+Penn opens its doors to the world’s most promising minds by:

 Penn makes it possible for its students to graduate without debt by:

-Penn is among Kiplinger’s top 10 “Best Values in Private Universities,” a ranking that considers tuition, quality of education, and generosity of aid.
+Penn is among Kiplinger’s “Best Values in Private Universities,” a ranking that considers tuition, quality of education, and generosity of aid.